 Have you been there?
 Are you giving free reign to your complaints?
 Are you speaking out of the bitterness of your soul?

 When it is quiet, and it’s just you and your thoughts, what is your heart saying?

 For the mouth speaks out of that which fills the heart.
 The good man brings out of his good treasure what is good; and the evil man brings out of his evil treasure what is evil.
 Matthew 12:34-35

-Whether we like it or not, we come to a powerful moment of choice.
+Whether we like it or not, awareness of our thoughts brings us to a powerful moment of choice.

-- Will we move forward or stay stuck?
+- Will you move forward or stay stuck?

 A toxic internal list corrodes our soul and complicates our relationships.
 How much lighter would we feel if we gather the courage to let go of our lists?

 What will it take to loosen your grip?